dragonfly-science/dragonfly-website/content/landing-pages/who-we-are/content.md

 ---
 title: Who we are
 introduction: >
-  We're a friendly bunch of scientists, maths geeks, and data nerds.
+  We are a friendly bunch of scientists, maths geeks, and data nerds.
+We are experts at putting data to good use.
 sectionTitle: Meet the team
 banner: /landing-pages/who-we-are/banner-images/team_placeholder.jpeg
 teaserCTALink: /people/